-- (g) Deposits: While in Solvency II they are valued at fair value, in the Financial Statement they are valued at amortised cost. - (h) Other assets: The variation of the valuation between the Financial Statement and the economic balance of Solvency II is mainly due to the reclassification mentioned in section (f) above.
+- (g) Deposits: While in Solvency II they are valued at fair value, in the Financial Statement they are valued at amortised cost. - (h) Loans for direct insurance and coinsurance operations: within this heading the accrued non-issued premiums are classified in the financial statements.
+In Solvency II, they are 0 given that the Technical Provisions in Solvency II already include these amounts. - (i) Other assets: The variation of the valuation between the Financial Statement and the economic balance of Solvency II is mainly due to the reclassification mentioned in section (f) above.
 Said interests, in the Financial Statement, were classified under Accruals.
 However, in Solvency II, they are included in the total amount of the investment.